Shrikrishna10/Sem_5/Verif_elective2/Verif-Chp 3.md

 - **It is only in the testbench**
 - It can't contain a program block in another program block -> basically no nested program blocks

-# A Verilog Memory Model - Self checking TB
+# A Verilog Memory Model - (Self checking TB)
+In this example code we will see the different types of tbs and understand it some are:
+- Self-checking tb
+- Testbench using Program block
 [this is in the drive ](https://drive.google.com/drive/folders/1SsxXIbtXRla13lG3l76FtCcjlMoJpLAn?usp=drive_link)

 >[!Question]